AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 6: Weekly Data → AI Report + Narrative → Scheduled Delivery

-The manual version: Every Monday morning, you manually run reports from your CRM, marketing tools, and financial software, paste numbers into a spreadsheet, and write a narrative summary — 1–2 hours of work before the week even starts.
+The manual version has a timing problem.
+Every Monday morning, you manually run reports from your CRM, marketing tools, and financial software, paste numbers into a spreadsheet, and write a narrative summary — 1–2 hours of work before the week even starts.
+By the time you've assembled the report, half your Monday is gone.

 The automated version: